 Previous participants work in all types of industry such as: the Netherlands Ministry of Foreign Affairs, the Ministry of Defence, Ministry of Infrastructure & the Environment, European Parliament, UN World Food Programme, OPCW, NIMD, but also organisations in different fields such as energy, security, trade, the environment or economics.

 The Clingendael method for mediation training is a unique mix of personal feedback and understanding of the process of negotiations.
 The method is based on extensive research conducted by members of the Clingendael Processes of International Negotiation (PIN) programme, further shaped by hundreds of training sessions in more than one hundred countries across the world.
+We make use of blended learning methods, groupwork and e-learning modules.

 The following methods will be used during this course: